rfdez/typescript-api-template/README.md

 # [WIP] Typescript API Template

 In this repository you will find a template for creating a Typescript backend project.
-It includes the entrypoint of the application and the testing framework and linter already configured.
+It includes the entrypoint of the application, the testing framework and linter and docker already configured.

 ## 📄 Features